Group Therapy for Young Adults

 Check-In

-Prior to the young adult group starting, you check in and can informally interact with others in the group.
-You can also just sit back and wait for the group to start or submit ideas and questions for that day’s group.
+Prior to the session starting, you check in and can informally interact with others.
+You can also just sit back and wait for things to start or submit ideas and questions for that day’s session.

 6:10 pm